Sunday, October 18, 2015

 And some of their cookie products are not bad bargains - a bag of windmill cookies for tea time, for a dollar.
 Can't beat that.
 Their cracker selection is limited, but also a bargain.

 5. Pickles: While traveling, I met someone from the UK who remarked that we have very high prices on pickled items.
 Don't get me wrong, I am a big fan of the goods from Mt.
 Olive or Mezetta.
 But pickled items in the USA can run as high as $8-$10 a jar (!!!).
 Dollar Tree has good dill pickles (eschew anything with sugar in it) or things like banana peppers or pepperoncini peppers or even jalapeno peppers, pickled.
 You have to look, but sometimes you find some real gems.
+(UPDATE: ON a recent trip, they had Mezetta peppers, I bought every bottle they had, for a dollar each!).

 6. Hot Sauce: Tapito or Louisiana brands, both a dollar.
 A real bargain considering they are at least $1.99 to $2.99 elseawhere.